 Now, if the idea of cutting and nailing involved scares you, just skip on over this part and get yourself a pre-made board like this one right HERE.

 It's okay to give yourself a little grace on that part. 🙂

-Here's what you'll need to get started for the Easy Farmhouse Christmas Sign:
+Here's what you'll need to get started for these DIY Farmhouse Christmas Signs:

 - 8 foot Shiplap board

 - 8 foot 1 x 2 inch board